 Answers to frequently asked questions

-The newsletter is posted on the HSO web site and distributed to people on the IRB LISTSERV.
-Sign up for the LISTSERV on the HSO website.
+The newsletter is posted on the HSO web site and distributed via Campaign Monitor.
+Sign up for the newsletter on the HSO website.

 11.D.vi.e Office Hours

 IRB Office Hours are for all UI faculty, staff, and student Principal Investigators, HawkIRB delegates, and research team members involved with Human Subjects research.